Boiler

 control to ensure the quality of pipeline manufacturing.
 You can choose

-high-quality carbon
+high-quality seamless

 steel pipe and conduct strict quality inspections.